We recently wrote a post for BrickUnderground.com on our experience soundproofing the floors on the third floor rental unit.

 A little vision and a lot of patience (plus money) can go a long way.

 We love that we were able to save the ceiling because they don’t make that pattern of tin anymore.
-Ours is a modest kitchen compared to some “dream kitchens” but for NYC and for a small family, we think it is perfect.
+Ours is a modest kitchen compared to some “dream kitchens” but for NYC and for a small family, it is perfect.
 We will write an update on the drawbacks to marble counter tops and white cabinets later.